top of page

 Many homeowners exploring metal are also interested in solar energy.
 But here’s the catch: most solar products don’t mount easily on metal without specialized hardware.
 This adds complexity, cost, and potential for roof penetration issues.

 Instead, we recommend CertainTeed Solstice Shingles, a sleek, integrated system that replaces a portion of your asphalt shingles with solar-generating ones.
-No bulky racks, no ice damming, no compromises.
+Beautiful aesthetics, lower maintenance.

 Learn more about our solar shingles vs. solar panels comparison to see why more Wisconsin homeowners are choosing roof-integrated solar.